Skip to main content

 Update Mechanism Chrome auto-updates from store Deploy to server, instant In-app update system required User must re-install manually

-React vs Vanilla JS for Chrome Extensions
+Should You Use React or Vanilla JS for Chrome Extensions?

 The popup is a small UI surface — typically 380x500px.
 Whether to use React or vanilla JS depends on complexity, not habit.
 For extensions with a simple popup (a button, an output area, basic settings), vanilla JS with clean DOM manipulation is faster to build and ships a smaller bundle.
 Chrome has a strict 4MB extension package limit, and React adds ~130KB gzipped — meaningful when your total popup bundle should ideally be under 50KB.